cldeluna/pandas_for_pandemic_data/MyContext.md

 When we do have numbers, their quality and provenance aside, they are often presented to drive agendas.

-I guess thats always been true but never at such an egregious level and when the stakes could be so high.
+I guess that has always been true but never at such an egregious level and when the stakes could be so high.

 - 56% percent of Californians will be infected in the next 8 weeks?
 - 50% of New Yorkers will be infected?